repobee/repobee/docs/install.rst

 Check your Python version
 -------------------------
-For repomate to run, you need to have Python 3.5 or later.
+For Repomate to run, you need to have Python 3.5 or later.
 On many operating systems, python is an alias for Python 2.7, and python3 is an alias for the latest version of Python 3 that is installed.
 For this install guide, python3 is assumed to be a Python version 3.5 or higher.
 You can